Sulice/Listen/README.md

 - NPM 3+

 ### TODO
-- floating parent directory when browsing
+- infinite scrolling for search, browse and random
+- return to top button and keyboard shortcut
 - handle before and next on the first and last song
-- infinite scrolling for search, browse and random
-- merge search and browse modes completely (ultimately remove php/browse.php)
 - playlists ?
 - Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). [when rapidly doing next/previous]
 - add a "directory does not exist" error when starting browsing in a unexistant directory